Tour Itinerary and Reports

 - Spectacular views from Berry Head

-Details on the boat trip: The trip will last for 2 hours and we will be chartering the vessel to go exactly where we want to find the wildlife.
+Details on the boat trip: The trip will last for 2.5 hours and we will be chartering the vessel to go exactly where we want to find the wildlife.
 Our aim will be to get closer to the wildlife in the bay and it will provide excellent photographic opportunities.
-Tor Bay is superb for its summer wildlife, with a good chance of observing many cetaceans, and also the breeding birds which may include Guillemots, Shags, whilst passing birds may include Manx Shearwaters and the globally-threatened Balearic Shearwater.
+Tor Bay is superb for its summer wildlife, with a good chance of observing many cetaceans, and also the breeding birds which may include Guillemots and Shags, whilst passing birds may include Manx Shearwaters and the globally-threatened Balearic Shearwater.
 We will also explore the edge of Berry Head for Harbour Porpoise and possibly Common Dolphins, while Grey Seals are often found.
-The boat trip is only likely to be cancelled if the winds are from the E or NE which is rare here.
-Given its E facing aspect, Tor Bay is most often very sheltered and why it is so favoured by the wildlife.
+The boat trip is only likely to be cancelled if the winds are from the east or north0-east which is rare here.
+Given its east-facing aspect, Tor Bay is most often very sheltered and the reason it is so favoured by the wildlife.
 In the unlikely event that the boat trip is cancelled, we will refund £40 of the trip cost and an excellent day can still be enjoyed from the land.

 Spring and Summer:

-In spring and summer, we shall start with a morning 2.5hr boat trip around Tor Bay and Berry Head to enjoy the towering cliffs and Guillemot colony.
-We may be lucky to see Harbour porpoise, Grey Seals, Peregrine Falcon, Raven, Fulmar as well of closer views Gannets, Guillemots, Shag, Cormorant and perhaps Manx Shearwater, Puffin and Common Dolphins.
-Into the summer and autumn, we can hope for various terns, skuas and hopefully, the globally threatened Balearic Shearwater too.
-Make sure you pack your camera for some often great photographic opportunities.
+In spring and summer, we will start with a morning 2.5-hour boat trip around Tor Bay and Berry Head to enjoy the towering cliffs and Guillemot colony.
+We may be lucky enough to see Harbour Porpoise, Grey Seal, Peregrine Falcon, Raven and Fulmar as well as obtaining closer views of Gannets, Guillemots, Shag, Cormorant and perhaps Manx Shearwater, Puffin and Common Dolphins.
+Into the summer and autumn, we can hope for various terns, skuas and hopefully, the globally-threatened Balearic Shearwater too.
+Make sure you pack your camera for there are often great photographic opportunities.

-The afternoon will involve a short drive to Berry Head and a 2mile walk exploring this jewel in the crown of Torbay.
-A wildlife filled stroll around the headland and quarry plus an in-depth look at the special measures put in place to enhance opportunities for the resident Cirl Bunting and Greater Horseshoe Bat population.
-Through the spring and summer Orchids will come and go from Early Purple through to the last and delicate Autumn Ladies Tresses.
-Mike will guide you through the 400million-year-old geological history and heritage of Berry Head, leading to its importance for natural history today.
+The afternoon will involve a short drive to Berry Head and a 2-mile walk exploring this jewel in the crown of Torbay.
+A wildlife-filled stroll around the headland and quarry plus an in-depth look at the special measures put in place to enhance opportunities for the resident Cirl Bunting and Greater Horseshoe Bat population.
+Through the spring and summer orchids will come and go, from Early Purple through to the last and delicate Autumn Lady's Tresses.
+Mike will guide you through the 400 million-year-old geological history and heritage of Berry Head, leading to its importance for natural history today.
 A walk through the meadow and scrubby areas of this impressive headland is a good place to find Cirl Buntings while searching for migrant birds and keeping an ear and eye on the sky for any visible migration.

 Autumn and Winter: